BrandonFlorian/copy-trader-api/readme.md

 I am still learning Rust (and using this as a way to do so!) but eventually I do plan to convert the bot as well.

-In the python server, to prevent a private key from being exposed, the wallet secret key is set in the .env file and then we derive the address from that.
+In the python version of the server, to prevent a private key from being exposed, the wallet secret key is set in the .env file and then we derive the address from that.

 In this Rust version, we are not yet doing any logic that would require a private key, but we do need the address so it needs to be set in the .env file.

 Please note that this is a work in progress and the API will be expanded upon as the repo is converted to Rust.